IlyaSemenov/objection-reorder/README.md

 ## Sharding

-Note that the ordering can be managed separately in different shards (slices) of the table.
+Ordering can be managed separately in different shards (slices) of the table.
 For example, if `MyModel` has parent/child relation, children of a certain parent can be reordered with:

 ```ts
 await set_position(MyModel.query().where({ parent }), child_id, position)